Pylons/pylons/pylons/docs/gettingstarted.rst

         $ python go-pylons.py --no-site-packages mydevenv

-This will leave you with a functional virtualenv and Pylons installation.
+This will leave a functional virtualenv and Pylons installation.
 Activate the virtual environment (scripts may also be run by specifying the full path to the mydevenv/bin dir):